 There are other methods of determining your basis if you acquired your stock though a method other than purchase, such as an inheritance or gift.
 The most common form is using the fair market value of the stock immediately prior to you taking possession of the stock, or when the person passed away in the case of inherited stock.
 The estate administrator or executor should be able to tell you the appropriate basis in the case of inherited stock.

-In 2017, your long term capital gains tax rate depends on your ordinary income tax bracket, with your rate either 0, 15 percent or 20 percent.
+In 2018, your long-term capital gains tax rate also depends on your ordinary income tax bracket, with the same rates of 0, 15 percent or 20 percent.